 Lean Green Belt Certification

-- Volunteer to be available to work on Lean projects virtually anywhere across his/her company
+- Volunteer to be available to work on Lean projects throughout his or her company.

 - Visual Controls

 - Standardized Work

 - Zero-Defect Quality

 - Kanbans and Supermarkets